Envirometrix/PredictiveSoilMapping/01-Introduction.md

-One way in which PSM differs significantly from conventional soil mapping in terms of the universal model of soil variation.
-This is in the use of geostatistics or machine learning to quantitatively correct for error in predictions, defined as the difference between predicted and observed values at locations with known values.
+One way in which PSM differs significantly from conventional soil mapping in terms of the universal model of soil variation is in the use of geostatistics or machine learning to quantitatively correct for error in predictions, defined as the difference between predicted and observed values at locations with known values.
 Conventional soil mapping has no formal or quantitative